 Kevin Madden, 16, was a habitual school truant.
 He typically skipped school with his best friend, 15-year-old Timothy Ferriman.
 The two boys lived in Toronto, Canada, where Timothy was nicknamed “Vampire Boy” due to his penchant for claiming he drank human blood.
 Despite his evident issues, Kevin’s, 12-year-old brother, Johnathon Madden, completely idolized him.

 Johnathon loved Beethoven, especially when his Uncle Luke played the tune on his flute.
-His favorite foods were tacos, curried chicken, shepherd’s pie, grilled cheese and starfish.
 He enjoyed watching basketball games and playing video games with his brother.
 Among his circle of friends, he was known as the joker and could always be seen with a grin on his face.1

 On the 25th of November, 2003, Kevin, Timothy, and another unnamed friend, skipped school and went to Kevin’s home on Dawes Road in the east end.
 Here, they drank alcohol and smoked before completely trashing the house with baseball bats.
 At the time, Kevin and Johnathon’s mother, Joanne Champagnie, and their stepfather, Ralston Champagnie, were at work and Johnathon was at school.